philiptran218/Dungeon_Mania/assumptions.md

 - Player always attacks first, then the enemy attacks.
 - If difficulty is set to Peaceful, the player can still attack enemies but enemies cannot attack the player.
+- If the player is invincible and attacking an enemy equipped with armour, this will reduce the armour's durability.
+Similarly, if the player is invincible and attacks an enemy, this will reduce the weapons' durability.
+- Allied mercenaries will only fight an enemy if the player is already fighting that enemy.
+- Enemies will not fight against the player's allied mercenaries; they will only fight the player.